2023 Most Popular Public Health Bachelor's Degree Schools

 Full Public Health at University of Florida Report

-University of California - Berkeley did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #18 on the list.
-UC Berkeley is a very large public school located in the city of Berkeley.
+University of California - Berkeley came in at #18 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
+UC Berkeley is a very large public school located in the medium-sized city of Berkeley.

 About 79% of the students majoring in public health at the school are women while 21% are male.